jcchurch13/Mechaduino-Firmware/README.md

 ## Firmware:

-Compile the Mechaduino_01 firmware in the Arduino IDE and upload to your Mechaduino.
+Compile the Mechaduino firmware in the Arduino IDE and upload to your Mechaduino.
 (Mechaduino will appear as an Arduino Zero.)

 New firmware is in the default "master" branch.
 Older versions are available [here](https://github.com/jcchurch13/Mechaduino-Firmware/releases).